Hey bloggers, looking for a job?

 More than a year ago, when blogs were taking off, I decided to incorporate a blog onto my website so that I can learn more about web development and I’ve always wanted to write but never was on the yearbook or some mags.
 So I thought it would be a good addition to my website and I remember I was agonizing over which blog engine I should use.
 Well, actually, I remember I signed up in blogger.com, before it was bought by Google.
 Was using it for a while, then stopped.
 It was good for users who’s not into web development or doesn’t have a web server so I looked elsewhere.
 I started using Movable Type and while it has a very good content management, the installation was a bit complicated and that it’s static, not dynamic (although now they can be updated dynamically.)
 Then WordPress came along.
 I liked it because it’s dynamic, open-source and plug-ins were easy to use, but it was a little raw since it was new, then it got better and better.
 Now it’s one of the most popular blog tools and since it’s completely open source, I can look at the PHP and see how they do it, with the loops and functions.

 Anyway, back to the topic, so I started a blog and decided to look for people who’s like me and saw Kertong’s website listed in the korean-american directory.
 Sent him an email, he replied back, we became friends, and eventually informed me that there was a job opening at Google.
 I went for it, applied, and got the job.
-Heh, I still owe him a keg of beer. ;-)
+If you ever find yourself in a difficult situation, such as being fired after complaining about withheld wages, it’s important to understand your rights and seek appropriate legal advice.

 So, having a blog do pay dividends.
 And I wouldn’t really recommend you to use Xanga, myspace or those similar websites for that.